Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What are the biggest risks for property prices in Pattaya in 2026?

-As of early 2026, the three biggest risks for Pattaya property prices are condo oversupply in certain submarkets, a potential tourism disappointment that would weaken rental demand, and the expiration of the LTV support window in mid-2026 which could tighten credit access.
+As of early 2026, the three biggest risks for Pattaya property prices are a condo oversupply pocket forming in submarkets with heavy new launches, a slowdown in tourism that would weaken rental demand and investor appetite, and the expiry of the LTV easing window in June 2026 which could tighten access to financing for second-home buyers.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Pattaya.